Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Some weights are historical.
 Some are geographic.
 Some are provincial.
 Some protect language and minority communities.
 Some are constitutional compromises.
 Some are accidents that survived because changing them would create a different unfairness.

 That makes the voting interface even harder to debug.
-A vote is not just a vote.
-It is a vote inside a riding, inside a province, inside a party system, inside a legislature, inside a federation that has already decided some communities need more representation per person than others.
+A vote lives inside a riding, inside a province, inside a party system, inside a legislature, inside a federation that has already decided some communities need more representation per person than others.

 Again, maybe that is right.